gebisthefallenhero/math4610/task_sheets/sheet2/Task_Sheet2_Solutions.md

 ### Task3

-Task 3 table of contents is this document
+The table of contents is this document and I have done git pulls successfully.

 ### Task 4